Skip to content

 }

-Returns: Document contents
+Returns: Document contents (truncated when total chars exceed max_chars).

 Example:

-// Get full project context
+// Get a compact project context snapshot

 Why this matters: